Vgo High Dexterity Gloves

 Thermoplastic rubber knuckle protection

-Terry cloth sweat wipe
+Terry cloth sweat wipe on back of thumbs

 - Weight2.39 ounces